 During the period of the Southern and Northern Courts (1337-92), the Arima family ruling

 the Shimabara Peninsula constructed a castle named Hinoe-jo.
 The 14th lord, Harunobu

 (1567-1612) was a Christian daimyo and refurbished his castle into a large scale which had

 gardens, a tea arbor and many rooms.

 There remain stone walls around the site of the front gate.
-A recent survey reveals that the construction
+A recent survey reveals that the

+grave-yards which the lord had demolished.
 The fact indicates the religious situation in those

 designated as a National Historic Site.